Eero Saarinen

+Eero Saarinen (/ˈeɪroʊ ˈsɑːrɪnən, ˈeɪroʊ -/, [ˈeːro ˈsɑːrinen]; August 20, 1910 – September 1, 1961) was a Finnish-American architect and industrial designer.
+Saarinen's work includes the General Motors Technical Center; the Dulles International Airport Main Terminal; the TWA Flight Center at John F. Kennedy International Airport; the Vivian Beaumont Theater at Lincoln Center; the Gateway Arch; and the IBM Thomas J. Watson Research Center.
+During his career, Saarinen was elected a Fellow of the American Institute of Architects and served on the National Institute of Arts and Letters.

+Born in Hvitträsk, Finland, he was the son of Finnish architect Eliel Saarinen, and immigrated to the United States as a teenager.
+Saarinen grew up in Bloomfield Hills, Michigan, studying at the Cranbrook Academy of Art, where his father taught.
+Saarinen became a naturalized citizen of the United States in 1940, a year after marrying the sculptor Lilian Swann, with whom he had two children.
+After divorcing Swann in 1954, Saarinen married Aline Bernstein Louchheim.
+In 1961, Saarinen died while undergoing an operation for a brain tumor.

 Early life and education

-Eero Saarinen was born in Hvitträsk on August 20, 1910, to Finnish architect Eliel Saarinen and his second wife, Louise, on his father's 37th birthday.
-They immigrated to the United States in 1923, when Eero was thirteen.
+Eero Saarinen was born in Hvitträsk, Finland (then an autonomous state in the Russian Empire) on August 20, 1910, to Finnish architect Eliel Saarinen and his second wife, Louise, on his father's 37th birthday.
+They migrated to the United States in 1923, when Eero was thirteen.
 He grew up in Bloomfield Hills, Michigan, where his father taught and was dean of the Cranbrook Academy of Art, and he took courses in sculpture and furniture design there.
-He had a close relationship with fellow students Charles and Ray Eames, and became good friends with Florence Knoll (née Schust).
+He had a close relationship with fellow students, designers Charles and Ray Eames, and became good friends with architect Florence Knoll (née Schust).

 Saarinen began studies in sculpture at the Académie de la Grande Chaumière in Paris, France, in September 1929.
 He then went on to study at the Yale School of Architecture, completing his studies in 1934.
-Subsequently, he toured Europe for two years and returned to the United States in 1936 to work in his father's architectural practice.
+He subsequently toured Europe and North Africa for two years, as well as working for a time in Helsinki in the office of architect Jarl Eklund, where he supervised the remodeling of the Swedish Theatre (1936).
+That same year, he returned to the United States to work in his father's architectural practice.